Frederick Townsend (MP for Stratford-on-Avon): Parliamentary career

 Townsend entered Parliament as MP for Stratford-on-Avon as a result of the 1886 general election in which the Conservative Marquess of Salisbury became Prime Minister, ousting the Liberal leader, William Gladstone.
 He defeated the incumbent Liberal MP, Lord William Compton, with a majority of 489 votes.
 The constituency has only once elected a non-Conservative candidate since then.

 His first recorded contribution in the House of Commons was on the 7 May 1888 and was in regards to the Excise Duties (Local Purposes) Bill; he asked the then Chancellor of the Exchequer, George Goschen, whether a steam ploughing engine which was only used for agricultural purposes, and thus only travelled by road from the owner's home to their field or from field to field, would be exempt from the £5 duty on locomotives.

-Townsend did not stand for re-election in the 1892 general election and so was succeeded by fellow Conservative Algernon Freeman-Mitford, grandfather of the Mitford sisters.
+Townsend did not stand for re-election in the 1892 general election and so was succeeded by fellow Conservative Bertram Freeman-Mitford, grandfather of the Mitford sisters.